Adriana Seroni

 Adriana Fabbri Seroni, commonly known as Adriana Seroni (9 June 1922 – 9 April 1984) was an Italian journalist and politician of the Communist Party, member of the Italian Chamber of Deputies from 1972 to 1984.

 Biography

 Seroni was born in Florence on 9 June 1922.
-She finished her degree on humanities and became a journalist.
+She finished her degree in humanities and became a journalist.
 As a journalist, she defended women's rights.
 In 1972, she became a Chamber of Deputies member for the Italian Communist Party.
 She was a deputy and a journalist until her death in 1984.